crumion/ComputerVisionProject/Part 2 Deliverables.md

 ## Push current codes in conjunction with report

 Current codes are pushed in the repo.
 Perturbation.py reflects entire image perturbations.
+Repo will be updated to relfect additional updates and changes to the project.

+## Acknowledgment
+This work is an adaptation of an ongoing project through the Computer Vision Research Lab at the University of Notre Dame, advised by Dr. Adam Czajka.

 ## References
 [1]	R. R. Selvaraju, M. Cogswell, A. Das, R. Vedantam, D. Parikh, and D. Batra, “Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization,” Int.
 J. Comput.
 Vis., vol. 128, no. 2, pp. 336–359, Feb.
 2020, doi: 10.1007/s11263-019-01228-7.